ericcombiolab/LRTK/README.md

 ```
 *parameters

---bam: The alignment file (.bam) obtained from aforementioned ALIGN function.
+-B/--bam: The alignment file (.bam) obtained from aforementioned ALIGN function.

---reference: The recommended "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.
+-R/--reference: The recommended "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.

---application: The SNV/INDEL caller.
+-A/--application: The SNV/INDEL caller.
 Users can choose from (FreeBayes, Samtools, GATK).

---threads: default = 1, this determines the number of threads used for SNV/INDEL caller.
+-T/--threads: default = 1, this determines the number of threads used for SNV/INDEL caller.

---outfile: The final VCF file to write.
+-O/--outfile: The final VCF file to write.

 ### function 4: example for large variation calling
 ```